Editor’s Note:This post has been updated with new content and links.

 So don’t be surprised when you get email responses like this one:

 When that happens, the best thing you can do is not shy away or stop.
-But have some fun with it and try to make a positive impression.
+Instead, try to have some fun with it and make a positive impression.

 Here’s what I wrote back: